 - Next, without your partner seeing, write one way you are thankful for and/or appreciate your partner on each of the pieces of paper.
 (Check out the questions below if you get stuck!)

 - Now, blindfold one person with the bandana and set a timer for 5 minutes.
-The non-blindfolded person will then spend those two minutes hiding all of their notes in places that their partner will find them either as they go through their daily routine or as the year goes by (toiletry bag, inside their pillow case, in the box/bag of their favorite snack, tucked in their swimsuit or winter gloves, etc.)
+The non-blindfolded person will then spend those five minutes hiding all of their notes in places that their partner will find them either as they go through their daily routine or as the year goes by (toiletry bag, inside their pillowcase, in the box/bag of their favorite snack, tucked in their swimsuit or winter gloves, etc.)

 - Maybe play some music through headphones for the blindfolded spouse so they don’t get any hints of where they might be!